 From a vibrant cosmopolitan culture to laid-back lifestyle

 and high-end style, the world-popular metropolis of Sydney has much to offer to its visitors.
 Sydney’s quite a diverse city and each of its neighbourhoods have a unique local flair.
-Whether you want to explore its arts scene, learn more about its heritage or soak in its relaxed vibe, Sydney will never leave you disappointed.
+Whether you want to explore its arts scene, learn more about its heritage or soak in its relaxed vibe, Live Sydney will never leave you disappointed.

-As Sydney’s centre of the alternative culture, Newtown is a neighbourhood with a recognizably shabby-chic atmosphere that will awaken the artsy soul in you.
+As Sydney’s center of the alternative culture, Newtown is a neighbourhood with a recognizably shabby-chic atmosphere that will awaken the artsy soul in you.
 This bohemian area features some of the most popular vegetarian and vegan restaurants in Sydney, charming galleries, and theatres, a vibrant pub scene with live music and a series of vintage and antique shops.
 Newtown is an LGBT-friendly hotspot for young people who want to experience Sydney’s nightlife and a vibrant, eclectic community.
 You can just stroll along its winding King Street and admire the street art murals done by local artists.

 The Historic Rocks

 For those who want to learn more about Sydney’s colonial heritage, the neighbourhood of Rocks is just the right place.
 Not only is this enticing suburb located within walking distance of Sydney’s famous landmarks, such as the iconic Opera House and Sydney Harbour Bridge, but it’s also home to beautifully designed historic buildings.
 You shouldn’t miss the opportunity to get up early in the morning and explore its cobbled walkways and hidden courtyards before they come to life.
 If you enjoy boutique hotels, you can stay at the Harbour Rocks Hotel that features a charming rooftop terrace.
 This suburb has a quaint atmosphere that will simply consume you.

 Tropical Bondi Beach